CP1401/Practicals/prac_02/README.md

 Knowing this, complete your program so that it outputs like we want.
 As always, use good variable names.

+> [!IMPORTANT]
-**Before you finish** with this file, "uncomment" your previous code for all programs.
+> **Before you finish** with this file, "uncomment" your previous code for all programs.
-Leave the actual comments for headings, but return the rest of the code back to normal.
+> Leave the actual comments for headings, but return the rest of the code back to normal.
-To do this, select the lines of code and press `Ctrl+/` for each program.
+> To do this, select the lines of code and press `Ctrl+/` for each program.

-PLEASE don't ever comment or uncomment large blocks of code manually by typing or deleting `#` one at a time.
+> Don't waste your time commenting or uncommenting large blocks of code manually by typing or deleting `#` one at a
+> time.
 No :)

 ## Reflection